Chirag77302/Chirag77302/README.md

 Strong understanding with data structures & algorithms in C++.

 - 👨‍💻 Product Development at American Express.
-- 👨‍🏫 Student Mentor at AccioJob.
+- 👨‍🏫 Prev Student Mentor at AccioJob.
-- 💡  I’m currently learning Deep learning and Web 3.0 .
+- 💡  I’m currently learning Deep learning.
 - 💬 Ask me about Spring Boot, NodeJS , React JS or any other latest tech.
 - 😄 Pronouns: He/His
 - Open to freelance opportunities.